Schneider ESG 31 Schlesierland: Design and development

 All the Schlesierland variants had a ply covered fuselage; most were hexagonal in cross-section, though that of the 1931 ESG 31B had a rounded, streamlined form.
 Early Schlesierlands had open cockpits and landed on a skid that reached from the nose to the lift strut attachment point but the 1931 Stanavo introduced a monowheel aft of the skid.
 At some point it was fitted with a multi-transparency cockpit canopy.
 The wing pedestal slowly deceases in height rearwards above the fuselage, ending about halfway to the tail.
 The narrow, swept tailplane is mounted on top of the fuselage; on the later 1931 variants, the ESG 31A and B, the tailplane was braced to the top of the fin.
 On all models except possibly the Commodore, this was ply covered and only about a third the height of the balanced rudder.
 Both rudder and elevators are fabric covered with rounded trailing edges; the rudder extends down to the keel and operated between the elevators.
 There is a small, partly faired sprung tailskid immediately ahead of the rudder hinge line.

 Operational history

 Two Weisebaudes were probably operated by the same club.
 The Frankenstein, which Hirth flew at the 1932 Rhön competition, was used by a police gliding club in Frankenstein, Silesia, now Ząbkowice Śląskie.
 The Stanavo was sponsored by the German division of Standard Oil, possibly for their European representative, Jack O'Meara.
 Läkerolplanet operated in Sweden for many years from 1933.
 On 12 August 1933, piloted by Edmund Sparmann, it made the first glider crossing of the Öresund whilst flying the 25 km between Copenhagen and Malmö.
 The flight was sponsored by the firm Läkerol.
-It belonged to S F K Chalmers and Göteborg Aero Club.
+It belonged to S F K Chalmers and Gothenburg Aero Club.